braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_14.md

 The App Store's new App Privacy feature will disclose to users what personal information an app collects and how it may track users across other apps and websites.
 Apple has [stated](https://www.apple.com/ios/ios-14-preview/), "Privacy information on the App Store will be coming in an iOS 14 update later this year".

-Braze will continue to monitor this new feature announcement to help make sure that your use of Braze is appropriately disclosed in the App Privacy summary.
+Braze will continue to monitor this new feature announcement to help you understand how your usage of Braze may be disclosed in the App Privacy summary.

 To learn more about this feature, see [Apple's Privacy and Data Use](https://developer.apple.com/app-store/user-privacy-and-data-use/).